swiftredvox/rotolo/README.md

   - Rotation speed
   - Hexagon size
   - Ball size range
-- **Themes** — Choose from 8 visual styles: Neon, Aurora, Sunset, Mono, Ocean, Candy, Citrus, Ember.
+- **Themes**: Choose from 8 visual styles: Neon, Aurora, Sunset, Mono, Ocean, Candy, Citrus, Ember.
-- **Overlays** — Display extra information or effects:
+- **Overlays**: Display extra information or effects:
   - Off
-  - Numbers — Show ball IDs
+  - Numbers - Show ball IDs
-  - Faces — Adds expressive faces that subtly aim in motion direction
+  - Faces - Adds expressive faces that subtly aim in motion direction
-  - Velocity — Arrows indicating speed and direction
+  - Velocity - Arrows indicating speed and direction
-- **Responsive canvas** — Scales to fill the available space.
+- **Responsive canvas**: Scales to fill the available space.
-- **Randomizer** — One click to generate a new set of random parameters.
+- **Randomizer**: One click to generate a new set of random parameters.
 - **Keyboard controls**:
-  - **Space** — Pause/Resume
+  - **Space** - Pause/Resume
-  - **R** — Reset
+  - **R** - Reset
-  - **L** — Cycle overlay modes
+  - **L** - Cycle overlay modes

 ---

 ## How to Use

-1. Download the latest `rotolo-release.html` from the [Releases](../../releases) page.
+1. Download the latest release HTML file.
 2. Open the file in any modern browser (Chrome, Edge, Firefox, Safari).
 3. Adjust settings using the left panel.
 4. Interact:
    - Left-click balls to push them
    - Right-click inside the hexagon to spawn a new ball

----

-## Browser Compatibility

-Tested in:
-- Chrome
-- Firefox
-- Edge

 Mobile browsers are not officially supported, though it may run on high-end devices.